Do you enjoy travelling and have excellent driving skills? If yes, you can become a delivery driver in Australia.

 You can at least apply for delivery driver job openings with a provisional driving license.
 Highlight any job-relevant experience in paid or volunteer jobs in your resume.
 It will help your application stand out among the rest.

 After getting employed, consider completing the Transport and Logistics Training Package to develop additional skills and further expand your career prospects in this industry.

 6. Relevant Delivery Driver Courses in Australia

 A VET qualification in Driving Operations is the best way to engage in driving operation job roles in the transport industry in Australia.
-The qualification is offered in the form of a traineeship in various levels as a Certificate II/III/IV in Driving Operations.
+The qualification is offered as a traineeship in various levels as a Certificate II/III/IV in Driving Operations.